 Danish-born Claus Efland is one of the most widely-respected and versatile conductors of his generation.
-Appointed as the Bardi Symphony Orchestra’s Musical Director in 2008, his inspirational leadership has developed the Orchestra to consistent critical acclaim and taken it to what one reviewer described as “levels of performance rare in an orchestra of this kind”.
-Born in 1974 in Denmark, his early musical studies were as a violinist.
+Appointed as the Bardi Symphony Orchestra’s Musical Director in 2008, his inspirational leadership has developed the orchestra to consistent critical acclaim and taken it to what reviews have said are ‘levels of performance rare in an orchestra of this kind’.
+Born in 1974, in Denmark, his early musical studies were as a violinist.
 He then moved to London, where he studied conducting at the Royal College of Music with John Carewe and Neil Thomson.
 This was then followed by a period of study at the Conservatoire National Supérieur de Musique et de Danse in Paris with Janós Fürst, and his studies were further consolidated by a period of work with the Dresden Staatskapelle when, at the invitation of the late Sir Colin Davis, Claus acted as his assistant.

 Claus has received numerous awards for his conducting including the Theodore Stier Prize for Conducting, and the prestigious Scandinavian Léonie Sonning Award.
 In addition he was a prizewinner in the 2004 Donatella Flick Conducting Competition in London.

 As an opera conductor, Claus has directed productions at internationally renowned opera houses including the Staatsoper unter den Linden in Berlin, Komische Oper Berlin, Teatro dell’Opera in Rome and Teatro Lirico Sperimentale as part of the world famous classical music festival in Spoleto.
-In June 2015, he was the recipient of the prestigious Reumert Award, Denmark’s leading theatre award, for his work in conducting a new opera Andre Bygninger (Other Buildings) by the Californian-born composer Andy Pape.
+In June 2015 he was the recipient of the prestigious Reumert Award, Denmark’s leading theatre award, for his work in conducting a new opera Andre Bygninger (Other Buildings) by the Californian-born composer Andy Pape.
 The opera was first staged in 2015 by Opera Funen, Denmark, with Claus conducting the Odense Symphony Orchestra for the production which was named The Opera of the Year.
-The opera will once again be revived in 2017.
-Forthcoming appearances in the operatic field include work with Danish National Opera Madama Butterfly, an opera gala with the Staatsorchester Frankfurt/Oder, and further performances of Andre Bygninger with Opera Funen.

 Claus is currently signed to work exclusively with the Challenge Recording label.
-His first CD for the label with Sinfonietta Riga entitled Concertante was issued in 2013, followed by a second Nordic Atmospheres.
+He has recorded two CDs for the label with Sinfonietta Riga the first entitled Concertante was quickly followed by a second entitled Nordic Atmospheres.